ono-midori/ono-midori.github.io/techs/zguide.md

 ### Brokerless Reliability (Freelance Pattern)

-It might seem ironic to focus so much on broker-based reliability, when we often explain ZeroMQ as “brokerless messaging”.
+It might seem ironic to focus so much on broker-based reliability, when we often explain ZeroMQ as "brokerless messaging".
 However, in messaging, as in real life, the middleman is both a burden and a benefit.
 In practice, most messaging architectures benefit from a mix of distributed and brokered messaging.
 You get the best results when you can decide freely what trade-offs you want to make.
 This is why I can drive twenty minutes to a wholesaler to buy five cases of wine for a party, but I can also walk ten minutes to a corner store to buy one bottle for a dinner.
 Our highly context-sensitive relative valuations of time, energy, and cost are essential to the real world economy.
 And they are essential to an optimal message-based architecture.

 This is why ZeroMQ does not impose a broker-centric architecture, though it does give you the tools to build brokers, aka proxies, and we've built a dozen or so different ones so far, just for practice.

 So we'll end this chapter by deconstructing the broker-based reliability we've built so far, and turning it back into a distributed peer-to-peer architecture I call the Freelance pattern.
 Our use case will be a name resolution service.
 This is a common problem with ZeroMQ architectures: how do we know the endpoint to connect to?
 Hard-coding TCP/IP addresses in code is insanely fragile.
 Using configuration files creates an administration nightmare.
-Imagine if you had to hand-configure your web browser, on every PC or mobile phone you used, to realize that “google.com” was “74.125.230.82”.
+Imagine if you had to hand-configure your web browser, on every PC or mobile phone you used, to realize that "google.com" was "74.125.230.82".

 A ZeroMQ name service (and we'll make a simple implementation) must do the following:

 - Resolve a logical name into at least a bind endpoint, and a connect endpoint.
 A realistic name service would provide multiple bind endpoints, and possibly multiple connect endpoints as well.
-- Allow us to manage multiple parallel environments, e.g., “test” versus “production”, without modifying code.
+- Allow us to manage multiple parallel environments, e.g., "test" versus "production", without modifying code.
 - Be reliable, because if it is unavailable, applications won't be able to connect to the network.

 Putting a name service behind a service-oriented Majordomo broker is clever from some points of view.
 However, it's simpler and much less surprising to just expose the name service as a server to which clients can connect directly.
 If we do this right, the name service becomes the only global network endpoint we need to hard-code in our code or configuration files.